gosselinmarcantoine/training/README.md

-# training
+# Training

-Practice cleaning and manipulating a dirty dataset.
+Practice with Machine Learning and Data Analysis